afafbioinfo/IPANEMAP/README.md

 ## Input files

 ### Reactivity/soft constraints file format
 IPANEMAP expects to find reactivities in  a file `{SoftConstraintsDir}/{RNA}{Cond}.txt`, where the meaning of the various variables is made clear below.
-The content of a reactivity file is simply a list of position/value pairs, of the form:
+The content of a reactivity file is simply a list of position/value pairs providing a reactivity for each position.
+Values are expected to be loosely normalized as fall in the [0,1] interval, with negative numbers indicating missing values.

+Example:

       1	0.568309
       2	0.179692